Postdoctoral Opportunities at KIPAC

 KIPAC postdocs are engaged in a wide range of research topics and projects at the Institute.

 Our interests span instrumentation, observational and theoretical (both simulations and analytical) work, and exploration of fundamental physics.
 KIPAC offers access to excellent laboratory facilities for instrument development and significant computational resources for theoretical astrophysics research and data analysis.
-KIPAC also provides the opportunity to participate in cross-disciplinary activities through the Stanford Data Science Initiative.
+KIPAC also provides the opportunity to participate in cross-disciplinary activities through Stanford Data Science, primarily through a new joint SDS-KIPAC Center, the Center for Decoding the Universe.

-We have a vibrant postdoc community, which has a number of self-organized initiatives and events.
+We have a vibrant postdoc community with several self-organized initiatives and events.
 Many KIPAC postdocs are also actively engaged in outreach activities at the institute and in the community.

-If you have already received an offer from KIPAC, please take a look at our information for new KIPAC members.
+If you have already received an offer from KIPAC, please look at our information for new KIPAC members.
 We look forward to welcoming you to our KIPAC community.
-Further information about postdoc benefits at Stanford can be found here:
+Further details on postdoc benefits at Stanford can be found here: